 As mentioned above, many types of wave energy devices were designed and are currently being used to extract electrical energy from wave energy.
 In this part, we will explain the working principle of some of the main types with their diagrams.

-The pitching and heaving of the waves cause a relative motion between an absorber and reaction point.
+The pitching and heaving of the waves cause a relative motion between an absorber and a reaction point.
 The left-hand wave energy device shown in the figure below uses a heavy ballast plate suspended below the floating buoy.
 The buoy is prevented from floating away by a mooring line attached to a sea-floor anchor.
 This mooring line allows the point absorber to operate offshore in deeper waters.

 The third device is an example of a linear absorber (wave attenuator) that floats on the surface of the water.
-It is tethered to the ocean floor so that it can swing perpendicularly towards the incoming waves.
+It is tethered to the ocean floor so that it can swing perpendicularly toward the incoming waves.
 As the waves pass along the length of this snake-like wave energy device, they cause the long cylindrical body to sag downwards into the troughs of the waves and arch upwards when the crest of the wave is passing.

 Below is shown the diagram of the point absorber.